burger

 1. Draw freehand with the mouse.

-2. Type text and select the handwritten font (example below).
+2. Type text and choose the handwriting font (example below).

 3. Import an image (scan of your handwritten signature, for example) from your device.

-7. Type the desired text for the signature and click the Aa button to choose the handwritten writing style.
+7. Type the desired text for the signature and click on the button Aa to choose the handwriting style.

 8. Click on Save: